domvwt/esparto/README.md

 We rely on [Bootstrap 4][Bootstrap] for defining the page structure, ensuring that pages are responsive and readable on any device.
 A wide array of themes and extensions are available for Boostrap courtesy of the open source community.
-It's easy to customise the look and feel of your reports by supplying a CSS file, Jinja template, or using the options available in the `esparto` API.
+It's easy to customise the look and feel of your reports by supplying a CSS file, Jinja template, or using the options available in the library API.

 ## Main Features